top of page

 After cutting his teeth with Como’s youth and B teams, he stepped in during a turbulent spell and soon earned the reins full-time in 2024.
 His Serie A baptism was stern, with a Coppa Italia shootout defeat and a heavy loss to Juventus, but resilience followed.

-A statement win away at Atalanta sparked a club-record six-game winning run, ultimately delivering Como their best league finish since 1987.
+A statement win away at Atalanta sparked a club-record six-game winning run, helping Como secure their best league finish since 1987 and eventually seal qualification for the UEFA Champions League during the 2025/26 campaign.

-For someone who once pulled strings with a pass, the artistry has translated naturally to the touchline, guiding Como from obscurity to a stable place in the top flight while sharpening his own reputation as a tactician.
+For someone who once controlled matches with his passing range and vision, the artistry has translated naturally to the touchline, guiding Como from obscurity into one of Serie A’s most impressive modern stories while strengthening his reputation as one of Europe’s brightest young managers.

 9. Thiago Motta (42, Unemployed)